Dad and daughter prepare to check the fish-feeding frenzy at Turtle Bay - Perhentian Besar.

 The Northern Track

 This leaves the Long Beach-Coral Beach track pretty close to Long Beach (look for the electricity lines to the wind generators).
+You can also access from behind some of the beach resorts if you know where to look.
 The first half hour is mainly a steady climb up to the generators - a narrow jungle path in some areas, a heavily eroded vehicle track in others and a better surfaced vehicle track towards the top.
 Slopes are mainly moderate but there are a few short steep pinches.

 The wind turbines, sadly not in operation the whole time I was on the Perhentians despite nice wind.
 However the compound also has a big area of solar panels (foreground) and judging by the hum from the nearby transformers, they were working well.

-Note the track to D'Lagoon continues along the fence behind camera from where it starts dropping very steeply down a widish vehicle road.
+Note the track to D'Lagoon continues along the fence behind camera (this was taken from the northern end of the solar farm) from where it starts dropping very steeply down a vehicle road.
 There is also a very nice observation platform of which you can just see part at left of shot - this has good views of the north of the island but sadly not to the south.
 There is a fantastic stairway which runs from this platform way down to the sea on the upper left coast - don't be tempted to take this as a short-cut to D'Lagoon.
 See next pix for detail.

 After 10 minutes walk down the very steep road you will see a D'Lagoon signposted track leading into the jungle to the right - this winds and drops (no super steep slopes) for another 30 minutes to the resort.